wwang4768/2023fall_cis1_pa4/PROGRAMS/README.md

 To run the driver code, please enter below in the terminal: python homework_4.py {choose_set} {input_type} {search_method}

-For example, "python .\homework_4.py A Debug" 'kd'
+For example, "python .\homework_4.py A Debug kd"

 To run the driver code, please enter below in the terminal: python debug_test.py